Zhang Cheng (Han dynasty): Life

 On one occasion, Zhang Cheng's son Zhang Jian (張戩) and nephew Zhang Ling (張陵; Zhang Fan's son) were kidnapped by bandits in Shandong.
 When Zhang Fan asked them to release the boys, they freed only Zhang Ling.
 Zhang Fan then asked them if he could trade his son for his nephew instead because his nephew was younger.
 The bandits were so impressed by his act of sacrifice that they released both Zhang Ling and Zhang Jian.

-In 213, after Emperor Xian enfeoffed Cao Cao as the Duke of Wei (魏公), Zhang Cheng was appointed as an Army Adviser and Libationer (參軍祭酒) under Cao Cao and concurrently as the Administrator (太守) of Zhao Commandery (趙郡; around present-day Neiqiu County, Hebei).
+In 213, after Emperor Xian enfeoffed Cao Cao as the Duke of Wei (魏公), Zhang Cheng was rewarded for being one of the petitioners for that advancement, as he was appointed as an Army Adviser and Libationer (參軍祭酒) under Cao Cao and concurrently as the Administrator (太守) of Zhao Commandery (趙郡; around present-day Neiqiu County, Hebei).
 He governed Zhao Commandery well during his tenure.
-Around 215, when Cao Cao was on a campaign in western China, he summoned Zhang Cheng to accompany him as an adviser in his army.
+Around 215, when Cao Cao was on campaign west in Hanzhong, he summoned Zhang Cheng to accompany him as an adviser in his army.
 Zhang Cheng died of illness in Chang'an along the way.